-As of 31 December 2014, the Group holds approximately HK\$274 million of highly liquid equity investments and approximately HK\$95 million of available-for-sale listed debt investments.
-The Group's equity investments recorded a net fair value gain of approximately HK\$17 million when marking the investment portfolios to market valuation as of 31 December 2014, along with dividend income of approximately HK\$12 million.
-The available-for-sale listed debt investments also contributes interest income of approximately HK\$10 million.
+As of 31 December 2015, the Group holds approximately HK\$511 million of highly liquid equity investments.
+The Group's equity investments recorded a net fair value loss of approximately HK\$53 million when marking the investment portfolios to market valuation as of 31 December 2015, a net fair value loss of approximately HK\$26 million on derivative financial instruments, along with dividend income of approximately HK\$14 million.